evronylab/NanoSeqTools/README.md

 * dirs: A vector of the directories containing the NanoSeq results that were loaded

+* BSgenomepackagename: BSgenome package name used for the analysis

+* BSgenomecontigs: BSgenome contig indexes used for the analysis

 * exclude_regions: GRanges object of the input parameter of additoinal regions to filter

 * vcf_snp.fix: List (one object per sample) containing the fixed information (fix) from the SNP vcf (only FILTER = PASS mutations)